-Are you wondering what are terpenes and how do they work?
+Are you wondering what terpenes are and how they work?
 Terpenes aren’t as popular as their cannabinoid counterparts, but new research suggests that these aromatic compounds can play a significant role in the way the plant’s psychoactive compounds interact with our bodies.

 From an evolutionary perspective, terpenes serve as a defense mechanism against predators who would devour them if it wasn’t for the plant’s flavor and effects.
 Terpenes also produce alluring scents that attract pollinators who then spread the plant’s genetic material.